icy/bash-coding-style/README.md

     }

-Though `local` statement can declare multiple variables, that way make your code unreadable.
+Though `local` statement can declare multiple variables, that way makes your code unreadable.
 Put each `local` statement on its own line.

 ## Function names